 Christoph Werthmann holds an M.A. in International Cultural and Ibero-American Studies from the University of Passau and is a PhD candidate in peace research.
 His areas of specialisation are political theory of peace and conflict, religious and intercultural conflicts, Transitional Justice, mediation and Civil Conflict Transformation.
 He is a trained mediator (Prof. Dr. Friedrich Glasl, Trigon 2008) and a certified Peace and Conflict Consultant (Academy for Conflict Transformation 2011).
 Work and study stays brought him to Peru, Spain, France, Syria, the Palestinian Territories and Namibia.
 He works as a freelance mediator, trainer, university lecturer and in a Berlin based community mediation center.

 Alissa Brook is a cultural historian (University of TA, IL and University of Maastricht, NL) and holds DEA in Gender Studies from Paris VIII.
 Her primary area of expertise is German social and cultural history in the nineteenth and twentieth centuries.
 Her research is performed along the lines of deconstructive discourse analysis and analysis of visual images.
 In the years 2004-2010 she taught courses in Arts, Social Sciences and European Studies in the University of Maastricht.
 Prior to that she had taught in a Holocaust Studies seminar in Israel and participated in a project of collecting testimonies of Holocaust survivors.

-Lecturer: MA.
-Alfredo Langa Herrero
+Lecturer: Dr. Alfredo Langa Herrero